 Wifredo A. Ferrer was nominated by President Barack Obama and confirmed by the Senate on April 22, 2010 to serve as United States Attorney for the Southern District of Florida.
-As United States Attorney, Ferrer is the chief federal law enforcement officer for the District.
-Prior to his appointment as United States Attorney, Ferrer held the position of Chief of the Federal Litigation Section at the Miami-Dade County Attorney’s Office.
+As United States Attorney, Mr. Ferrer is the chief federal law enforcement officer for the District.
+In January 2014, Mr. Ferrer was appointed by Attorney General Eric Holder to serve a two-year term on the Attorney General’s Advisory Committee (AGAC).
+Prior to his appointment as United States Attorney, Mr. Ferrer held the position of Chief of the Federal Litigation Section at the Miami-Dade County Attorney’s Office.

-Ferrer has a long career in public service.
-After graduating law school in 1990, Ferrer clerked for then-District (now 11th Circuit) Judge Stanley Marcus.
-Upon completing his clerkship, Ferrer joined the Miami law firm of Steel Hector& Davis in the fall of 1991.
-After three years in private practice, Ferrer returned to public service, first as a White House Fellow and Special Assistant to the Secretary of the U.S. Department of Housing and Urban Development (HUD), and later as Deputy Chief of Staff and Counsel to then-Attorney General Janet Reno.
+Mr. Ferrer has a long career in public service.
+After graduating law school in 1990, Mr. Ferrer clerked for then-District (now 11th Circuit) Judge Stanley Marcus.
+Upon completing his clerkship, Mr. Ferrer joined the Miami law firm of Steel Hector& Davis in the fall of 1991.
+After three years in private practice, Mr. Ferrer returned to public service, first as a White House Fellow and Special Assistant to the Secretary of the U.S. Department of Housing and Urban Development (HUD), and later as Deputy Chief of Staff and Counsel to then Attorney General Janet Reno.